-- 5.5.14 Pedestrian movement and access from major transit routes will be a priority in Intensification Areas. - 5.5.15 Intensification Areas will be served by transportation Corridors containing transit and active transportation and may contain higher order transit facilities. - 5.5.16 Major Transit Station Areas will be planned and designed to provide access from various transportation modes to the transit facility, including consideration of pedestrians, bicycle parking and commuter pick-up/drop-off areas. - 5.5.17 For existing buildings that do not meet the policies of this Plan, applications for condominium ownership will be discouraged within Intensification Areas and along Corridors.
+5.5.15 Intensification Areas will be served by transportation Corridors containing transit and active transportation and may contain higher order transit facilities.

+5.5.16 Major Transit Station Areas will be planned and designed to provide access from various transportation modes to the transit facility, including consideration of pedestrians, bicycle parking and commuter pick-up/drop-off areas.

+5.5.17 For existing buildings that do not meet the policies of this Plan, applications for condominium ownership will be discouraged within Intensification Areas and along Corridors.